 We let the paint dry, and then we gave our lollipops a coat of clear craft varnish so the colours would really pop.

-Then we tied a ribbon around each lollipop stick.
+Then we tied a ribbon around each stick.

-Look how beautiful out lollipop ornaments look hanging on our Christmas tree!
+Don’t they look beautiful hanging on our Christmas tree!